sguzunov/docs/docs/glue42-concepts/09_metrics/01_overview/metrics-overview.md

 }
 ```

 To match the publisher, the value of its identity needs to match the regex (or direct string) that is specified in the `"publisher"` configuration.
 For every configuration that is matched, the `"whitelist"` and `"blacklist"` are checked against the metric name.
-If a single blacklist or no whitelists match, then the metric will not be published.
+If a single blacklist or no whitelists match, then the metric won't be published.

-If a publisher is not matched, the value specified in the `"non-matched"` property will be taken into consideration - it can be set to either `"whitelist"` or `"blacklist"`.
+If a publisher isn't matched, the value specified in the `"non-matched"` property will be taken into consideration - it can be set to either `"whitelist"` or `"blacklist"`.

 A sample configuration that allows only the User Journey and Feature metrics coming from all publishers looks like this: